 Major step in the 3D printing business

-HPQ is building a whole new partner channel for 3D printing, and it will continue to grow its ecosystem of co-development and technology partners in industries such as automotive, medical, aerospace, and consumer goods.
+The firm also stated that it is building a whole new partner channel for 3D printing, and it will continue to grow its ecosystem of technology partners in industries such as automotive, medical, aerospace, and consumer goods.

 According to a report from A.T.
 Kearney, the 3D printing market is expected to grow at a CAGR (compound annual growth rate) of 25%, from $4.5 billion in 2014 to $17 billion in 2020.
 Hewlett-Packard believes that the 3D printing space will be disruptive as well as profitable in the next few years.